dllagl/oss_code/readme.md

 ### 3. Read the output files

-Python scripts can be found alongside examples data files to guide the Python beginners to plot the results of their simulations.
+Python scripts can be found alongside examples data files to guide Python beginners to plot the results of their simulations.
-Moreover, datas are written in text files so they can be processed in any language.
+Since datas are written in text files, they can be processed in any language anyway.

 ## Useful ressources